phoboslab/pl_mpeg/README.md

 work with PL_MPEG.
 Note that `.mpg` files can also contain MPEG2 Video, which is not supported by this library.

-You can encode a video in a suitable format using ffmpeg:
+You can encode video in a suitable format using ffmpeg:

 ```
 ffmpeg -i input.mp4 -c:v mpeg1video -c:a mp2 -format mpeg output.mpg